thinkyhead/unity-stretchy/README.md

 # unity-stretchy
-A simple set of behaviors to dynamically stretch an object between any two points or targets.
+A simple set of behaviors for Unity 3D which dynamically stretch an object between two points or targets.